wyndhblb/fvec/README.md

     VL{Int|Str|Dbl} + VL{Int|Str|Dbl}{Int|Str|Dbl}
     VS{Int|Str|Dbl} + VS{Int|Str|Dbl}{Int|Str|Dbl}

+#### A note about `Sets`

-*NOTE* a SET is not really a "true set" internal to golang (as there is not a set base type), instead the cassandra `type` is a set, but internal type to go is a simple array/slice.
-Basically a cassandra query
+a `SET` is not really a "true set" internal to golang (as there is not a `set` base type), instead the cassandra/redis `type` is a set, but internal golang type to go is a simple array/slice.

+The Cassandra query

     UPDATE {keyspace}.{table}.{column} = {keyspace}.{table}.{column} + {vector_element}